 Sewanee provides more than $24 million in institutional aid each year.
 In the 2013–2014 academic year, 80 percent of University students received some form of aid, including University aid, scholarships, and other aid from all sources.
 In 2013, 73 percent of entering freshmen received financial aid from Sewanee.
 Almost half of freshmen received need-based aid; their average aid package was more than $28,600.

 Financial aid funds are always limited.
 To guarantee fairness in awarding institutional funds, Sewanee combines three factors when determining how to allocate institutional need-based aid:

 - A student must have need-based aid eligibility, computed on the basis of family financial information submitted on the Free Application for Federal Student Aid (FAFSA) and Sewanee’s institutional application for financial aid.

-- Priority consideration will be given to students whose complete applications are postmarked by March 1.
+- Priority consideration will be given to students with a complete actionable application on file by February 1.